FredHutch/tfcb_2022/homeworks/homework01/README.md

 Download the course files with the following link: [github.com/FredHutch/tfcb_2021/archive/refs/heads/main.zip](https://github.com/FredHutch/tfcb_2021/archive/refs/heads/main.zip).
 Copy the contents of `homeworks/homework01/messy-project-directory/` to a new directory on your computer named `tfcb-homework01`.

-Open VSCode and make a "New repository" with name `tfcb-homework01`.
-Set "Local Path" to the location in your computer where your `tfcb-homework01` directory can be found.
+Open the above `tfcb-homework01` in VSCode and "Initialize Repository" in the Source Control Tab.

-Create an initial commit that adds all the local files in `tfcb-homework12`:
+Create an initial commit that adds all the local files in `tfcb-homework01`:
 - `Survey Data.xlsx`
 - `get Species_list.py`
 - etc...